M66B/FairEmail/FAQ.md

 * *Conversation threading*: to disable conversation threading and to show individual messages instead
 * *Show contact photos*: to hide contact photos
 * *Show identicons*: to show generated contact avatars
+* *Show names and email addresses*: to show names or to show names and email addresses
+* *Show subject italic*: to show the message subject as normal text
 * *Show stars*: to hide stars (favorites)
 * *Show message preview*: to show two lines of the message text
 * *Show address details by default*: to collapse the addresses section by default